DigitalQuinn/InfosecCompilation/(C) Initial Access/README.md

 <hr>

 # External Remote Services #
-Remote services such as VPNs, Citrix, and other access mechanisms allow users to connect to internal enterprise network resources from external locations.
+Remote services and other access mechanisms allow users to connect to internal enterprise network resources from external locations.
 There are often remote service gateways that manage connections and credential authentication for these services.
 Services such as Windows Remote Management and VNC can also be used externally.

 Access to valid accounts to use the service is often a requirement, which could be obtained through credential pharming or by obtaining the credentials from users after compromising the enterprise network.